 Social media was designed to provide an online avenue to connect people.
 It worked.
 According to Smart Insights, in 2019, there were 3.484 billion social media users worldwide, a number up 9% from the previous year.
 But is this medium truly leaving us more connected?
 Or are we entering into a realm of social media disconnection in a time where we depend on internet connections the most?

-Pew Research reports that 95% of U.S. teens ages 13-17 have access to a smart phone and, of that number, 45% of teens report they’re online “almost constantly.”
-Leaving an even larger question of what kind long-term effect will this connection or disconnection have on kids?
+Pew Research reports that 95% of U.S. teens ages 13-17 have access to a smartphone and, of that number, 45% of teens report they’re online “almost constantly.”
+Leaving an even larger question of what kind of long-term impact will this connection or disconnection have on kids?

 Because social media is a relatively “new” media, long-term research is still pending.
 However, many studies have already concluded results are not always positive for kids.
 Recent research showed a correlation between a rise in teen depression and their use of social media.
 A correlation has also been made between the amount of time spent on social media and perceived social isolation (PSI).
 Why would kids that spend all day “socializing” be more prone to feel depressed or isolated?